Fonobong/osticket-prereqs/README.md

 <img src="https://i.imgur.com/9Z6Dagb.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-On the home screen of Microsoft Azure, click the **Virtual Machine** icon and create a new virtual machine.
+On the home screen of Microsoft Azure, click the Virtual Machine icon and create a new virtual machine.
 In the Basic tab, scroll down and fill out all fields appropriately.
-At the bottommof the page, mark the **Licensing** check box, as shown in the graphic above.
+At the bottom of the page, mark the Licensing check box, as shown in the graphic above.
 Failing to do so will stop the generation of any machines.
 When you are done configuring your machine, press the blue "Review and Create" button.
-You'll be taken to the **Review and Create** tab where you'll press the "Create" button and generate your virtual machine.
+You'll be taken to the Review and Create tab where you'll press the "Create" button and generate your virtual machine.
 </p>
 <br />